Northwest Motorsports Hall of Fame

 The Northwest Motorsports Hall of Fame celebrates the racers, designers, managers, and more that have helped make the Pacific Northwest’s long, storied motorsports history possible.
 We honor icons of the Northwest in six categories: open wheel, stock car, sports car/GT, drag race, motorcycle, and person at large.

-We are proud to introduce our inaugural 2017 class of inductees:
+Meet our inaugural 2017 class of inductees:

 Rolla Vollstedt built his first car in the basement of his house, and thus began the long, storied career of a legendary race-car designer.
 In 1963, Vollstedt changed Indy racing forever when he put an Offenhauser engine behind the driver; the success of that car led to rear-engine designs becoming the standard.